 In the autumn, when plants and prey begin to die off, you may not need to look very hard to find Pirate Bugs.
 You may find yourself swarmed with them as you go about your everyday tasks outdoors.

-If you need Pirate Bugs for biological control to help reduce insect pests in your yard or garden, you can purchase them from an insectary.
-When ordered, your beneficial insects will be shipped to you in a container of vermiculite, rice hulls or bran.
+If you need Pirate Bugs to be a biological control agent for helping reduce insect pests in your yard or garden, you can purchase them from an insectary.

 Generally speaking, the release is quite simple.
 Just shake the container (filler and all) over the area of the garden you wish to treat.
 Your new residents should get right to work hunting down plant pests as a food source.